 Another part of the torso that is tricky is breaking up the pectoral muscles and attaching them to the shoulder girdle.
 A common mistake is to draw the pectorals like a breast and simply drawing a short line down the middle of the chest to suggest the pectorals for lithe build or puff breast indicated by a U-shape for a heavier build.
 This works great as a design that is not going to move much, but not for animation.
 Animators need more information.

 Studying the female form is not to bad of an idea for studying men.
-Especially women with well defined deltoids or who’s greater pectorals that are flat at the top near the deltoids are clearly distinguishable from the rest of the breast.
+Especially women with well defined deltoids or who’s greater pectorals that are flat at the top near the deltoids are clearly distinguishable from the rest of the breast like Tilda Swinton in Orlando ( shown immediately above).
 The deltoids are the muscle on top and side of the greater pectoral/breast that spreads the cap of the upper arm.
-This muscle group includes the deltoid, pectorals major ( where the form is puffy or flat in areas on some women like the model shown) and pectorals minor ( where the nipple is).
+This muscle group includes the deltoid, pectorals major ( where the form is puffy or flat in areas on some women like the first female model shown) and pectorals minor ( where the nipple is).
 I have not learned of a euphemism for this structure, so let’s call it a “shelf”.